-Biological therapy: treatment to stimulate or restore the ability of the immune system to fight infection and disease -- also called immunotherapy.
+Biological therapy: treatment to stimulate or restore the ability of the immune system to fight infection and disease.
+This is also called immunotherapy, in some cases.

 Biopsy: removal of a sample of tissue for study, usually under a microscope.
 A physician uses ultrasound to guide a small needle into areas of the prostate where abnormalities are detected.
 The needle is used to collect cells or tissue samples of the prostate.
 Usually six to fourteen biopsies are taken to sample various areas of the prostate.
 The tissue samples are then analyzed in a laboratory to help physicians diagnose a variety of disorders and diseases in the prostate.

 Benign prostatic hyperplasia (BPH): also known as benign (noncancerous) enlargement of the prostate.
 Almost all men with normal hormonal function (those who produce the male hormone testosterone) will develop some enlargement of the prostate as they age.